CTMQ

 March 16, 2021 by Steve Leave a Comment

 Putting the Ire in Ireland Hamden (Google Maps location) June 14, 2014 This museum officially closed in 2021 but not without controversy.
-It will be interesting what happens to the collection.
+It may reopen in Fairfield.
 This museum was part of the Connecticut Art Trail.
-I have a whole massive list of all the stuff in Connecticut that … [Read more...]
+I have a whole massive list of all the stuff in Connecticut that is the oldest or largest … [Read more...]

-Filed Under: Museums, New Post Tagged With: Art, Closed/Gone/Former, Colleges & Universities, Connecticut Art Trail, Hamden, Largests Longests Mosts Smallests and Tallests, New Haven County, quinnipiac university
+Filed Under: Museums, New Post Tagged With: Art, Closed/Gone/Former, Colleges & Universities, Connecticut Art Trail, Hamden, Largests Longests Mosts Smallests and Tallests, quinnipiac university

 PCU (1994)